 Call to Action

 We can only aid these groups who aren’t being heard by becoming familiar with them, and then understanding will follow.
 My biggest fear is that we continue to lose so many great minds in the 2020s because of prejudice or stigmas.
-Refusal to invest in these groups or asking critical questions about another is harmful to our society.
+Refusal to invest in these groups or ask critical questions about another is harmful to our society.
 We miss out on getting the greatest returns because we are not bold enough to believe in someone no matter their background.
 With growing numbers of children who don’t have access to quality healthcare and education.
-Our opportunities for advancement as a species narrows.
+Our opportunities for advancement as a species narrow.

 Julio C. Tello is the father of Peruvian archaeology without his family helping pay for his education and being taken under the wing of a friend’s father almost everything known about the ancient indigenous society of the could’ve been missed.

 These harmful stereotypes are affecting people’s lives in ways that unless they stop for a moment wouldn’t even notice.
 Closed mouths do not get fed, it’s important to advocate for groups who are speaking up but are being silenced.
 We have to rethink how we invest in our younger generations’ education.
-This means reading to them, encouraging them to ask questions and speak for themselves without the fear of being dismissed.
+This means reading to them, and encouraging them to ask questions and speak for themselves without the fear of being dismissed.
 I have no tolerance for folks to belittle others because they don’t understand their experience or because that person is having trouble connecting with their speech.
 Be quiet, listen to others and that’s the first way to make all the difference in a single life and the lives of us all.
 We all have our part and voice in this human theater.
 Everyone deserves a piece of the pie so speak up and make yourself heard.